BioCLIP: A Vision Foundation Model for the Tree of Life: Experiments

 \subsection{How Do Text Types Affect Generalization?}

 We investigate how different text types affect zero-shot generalization by training \modelname{} on a 10\% subset of \datasetname{} (10\% due to computational constraints).
-We use our Rare Species dataset because the test classes have every text type, and all species are excluded from training, making it ideal for testing generalization to unseen taxa. \citet{nguyen2022quality} find that the diversity of captions makes stronger vision models and \cite{santurkar2022caption} randomly use one of five different captions for each image during training rather than a single fixed caption.
+We use our Rare Species dataset because the test classes have every text type, and all species are excluded from training, making it ideal for testing generalization to unseen taxa.
+Prior works find that the diversity of captions makes stronger vision models \citep{nguyen2022quality} and randomly use one of five different captions for each image during training rather than a single fixed caption \citep{santurkar2022caption}.
 Similarly, we use a mixed text type strategy (\cref{subsec:text_types}).
 How does that affect performance?

 \textbf{Results}.
 The zero-shot ablation results are in \cref{tab:text-type-ablation}; there are several salient observations.
-First, using taxonomic + common names yields the strongest performance, showing the importance of incorporating the taxonomic structure for generalization.
+First, using taxonomic+common names yields the strongest performance, showing the importance of incorporating the taxonomic structure for generalization.
 Second, when only using a single text type for training, performance degrades substantially when a different text type is used at test time.
-Using mixed text types for training, while not the strongest, yields consistently strong performance across the board.
+Using mixed text types for training yields consistently strong performance across all text types during testing.
 These results indicate that mixed text type pre-training largely retains the generalization benefits of using taxonomic names while also providing flexibility of different text types for inference, an important property for a foundation model that may be used for diverse downstream tasks.
 Finally, using 1M examples from \datasetname{} outperforms using 2.7M examples from iNat21, further confirming the importance of the added data diversity from \datasetname{.}